At Chicago O'Hare, American 767 catches fire on runway

 Schiavone complimented the crew for getting everyone out in what he estimated was about a minute.

 Video tweeted by a witness on the ground showed an airliner with a large tower of smoke rising from the right side and flames billowing beneath the fuselage.
 The video showed passengers coming down two of the emergency slides on the 767's left side.
+A dog also evacuated, officials said.

 Josiah Ryan, senior producer for Social TV at CNN, was aboard a flight landing at O'Hare.
 Shortly after their American Airlines flight landed, their captain told passengers over the loudspeaker, "We're near our gate, but there has been an accident on one of the runways."